 George has been a volunteer environmental and social justice activist for two decades.
 He is the founder or cofounder of several environmental organizations in Vermont and currently devotes the majority of his time to what he feels is the primary cause of our environmental problems, population growth.
 He has developed a presentation titled, “Better not Bigger” that covers changing GDP to GNH (gross national happiness), changing the growth/military economy to a steady state/peace economy, stabilization of population, and living sustainably.
 He is shown speaking at a 350.org event that he organized.
 You can reach George directly via email.

 Heather has a Ph.D. in integrative biology from the University of California, Berkeley and a M.S. in plant ecology from the University of Connecticut.
-As a plant community ecologist, her research interests include the plant-soil-microbial ecology of sustainable biofuel production and exotic species invasions, and she teaches service-learning courses that engage students at the interface of science and society.
+As a plant community ecologist, her research interests include the plant-soil-microbial ecology of exotic species invasions, native plant restoration, and sustainable agriculture and she teaches service-learning courses that engage students at the interface of science and society.
 She is co-editor of a book from Indiana Press on environmental literacy.
 Heather served nine years on the City of Bloomington Environmental Commission, and continues to promote awareness of steady state economics, ecosystem services, and other dimensions of sustainability through teaching and volunteer outreach.

 Robert Richardson, Assistant Professor of Economics, Michigan State University